okcoders/curriculum/Module-3/FreeCodeCampCourses.md

 - Use * to Import Everything from a File
 - Create an Export Fallback with export default
 - Import a Default Export

 - Create a JavaScript Promise
 - Complete a Promise with resolve and reject
 - Handle a Fulfilled Promise with then
 - Handle a Rejected Promise with catch

+## Pre-Work For Day 2

+- Compare Scopes of the var and let Keywords
+- Mutate an Array Declared with const
+- Prevent Object Mutation
+- Use Arrow Functions to Write Concise Anonymous Functions
+- Write Arrow Functions with Parameters
+- Set Default Parameters for Your Functions
+- Use the Spread Operator to Evaluate Arrays In-Place
+- Use Destructuring Assignment to Extract Values from Objects
+- Use Destructuring Assignment to Assign Variables from Arrays
+- Create Strings using Template Literals
+- Write Concise Object Literal Declarations Using Object Property Shorthand
+- Write Concise Declarative Functions with ES6

 ## Pre-Work For Day 3